It’s become the buzz of the Silicon Valley.

 Nature’s Own Cognitive-Enhancing Substances and What They Can Do for You

-True nootropic and other cognitive-enhancing substances can help boost your memory, motivation, creativity, alertness and general cognitive function.
+True nootropics and other cognitive-enhancing substances can help support your memory, motivation, creativity, alertness and general cognitive function.

 What else could a true nootropic compound potentially do for you?